 The Petersham Restaurant

 Soak up the river views in Richmond that made JMW Turner fall in love with this part of town.
-As you dine on the seasonal, modern British dishes at The Petersham’s elegant restaurant, you’ll gaze out of the floor-to-ceiling windows across pretty Petersham Meadows, and out onto the meandering Thames.
+As you dine on the seasonal, modern British dishes at The Petersham’s elegant restaurant, you’ll gaze out of the floor-to-ceiling windows across pretty Petersham Meadows and the meandering Thames.
 It’s also a great spot for a traditional afternoon tea.

 London restaurants with panoramic views

-No matter which way you face, there is a view to see at these London restaurants surrounded by windows
+No matter which way you face, there's a picture-worthy landscape waiting for you at each of these London restaurants.

-Be transported upwards by the glass-sided lifts as you head up to the 40th floor of 110 Bishopsgate to Duck & Waffle, a 24-hour restaurant, and the highest in London, boasting some of the best views around.
-Pick out landmarks as you indulge in seasonal British sharing plates.
+Be transported upwards by the glass-sided lifts as you head up to the 40th floor of 110 Bishopsgate to Duck & Waffle.
+Pick out landmarks as you indulge in seasonal British sharing plates at this 24-hour restaurant, which is one of the highest in London and therefore boasts some of the best views around.
 If you love Japanese or South American fare, Sushisamba on the floor below offers equally impressive views.

 Experience uninterrupted views of the city at Helix, located in the iconic Gherkin building.
 The restaurant serves up contemporary British fare and offers a six-course tasting menu for those who want to try it all.
 Finish the evening with a cocktail at Iris, the bar on the level above, and admire the sunset.